LizzMancilla/mongo_graphql_react/README.md

 }
 ```

-4b.
+b.
 Refresh *Front UI* and it should shows just initial products without test product